Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Neural Tangent Kernel for Graph Convolutional Network

-\textbf{Formal GCN Setup and Graph NTK.} We present the formal setup of GCN and derive the corresponding NTK, using which we analyze different graph convolutions.
+\textbf{Formal GCN Setup and Graph NTK.} We present the formal setup of GCN and derive the corresponding NTK, using which we analyze different graph convolutions, skip connections and activations.
 Given a graph with $n$ nodes and a set of node features $\{\rvx_i\}_{i=1}^n \subset \sR^f$, we may assume without loss of generality that the set of observed labels $\{\rvy_i\}_{i=1}^m$ correspond to first $m$ nodes.
 We consider $K$ classes, thus $\rvy_i \in \{0, 1\}^K$ and the goal is to predict the $n-m$ unknown labels $\{\rvy_i\}_{i=m+1}^n$.
 We represent the observed labels of $m$ nodes as $\rmY \in \{0, 1\}^{m \times K}$, and the node features as $\rmX \in \sR^{n\times f}$ with the assumption that entire $\rmX$ is available during training.
-We define $\rmS\in\sR^{n\times n}$ to be the graph convolution operator as an expression of the adjacency matrix $\rmA$ and the degree matrix $\rmD$.
+We define $\rmS\in\sR^{n\times n}$ to be the graph convolution operator using the adjacency matrix $\rmA$ and the degree matrix $\rmD$.
 The GCN of depth $d$ is given by